-As a private training provider, your training may be able to be subsidized under the Canada Job Grant or Employer Training Grant, which reimburses employers up to two-thirds of training expenses, to a maximum of $10,000 per person.
+As a private training provider, your training may be able to be subsidized under the Canada Job Grant or Employer Training Grant, which reimburses employers up to 100% of training expenses, to a maximum of $10,000 per person.

 Please see below for the eligibility criteria for the grants.
 We will update this section if the rules change.